hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

       }
    }

-The statement generated for ``getAuthorWithCondition`` is now dependent on the variables, so with these variables:
+The statement generated for ``getAuthorWithCondition`` is now dependent on the variables.

+With the following variables:

 .. code-block:: json